emberjs/rfcs/text/0281-es5-getters.md

 One caveat is that the computed property function is currently stored on the instances for implementation reasons that are no longer relevant.
-However, it is possible that some developers have observed their existance and have accidentaly relied on these private semantics (e.g. `chancancode.fullName.get()` or `chancancode.fullName.isDescriptor`).
+However, it is possible that some developers have observed their existance and have accidentally relied on these private semantics (e.g. `chancancode.fullName.get()` or `chancancode.fullName.isDescriptor`).

-Before landing this change, we should turn the property into an assertion for so that in these unlikely scenarios the developers will at least receive some warning.
+Before landing this change, we should turn the property into an assertion so that in these unlikely scenarios, developers will at least receive some warning.

 Another thing to consider is that there is this Little Known Trick™ to add